A New Census of the 0.2< z <3.0 Universe, Part II: The Star-Forming Sequence: Inferring the Population Density With Normalizing Flows

 where $w_{i,j}$ are importance weights that mitigate the impact of the prior on $\log \mathrm{M}^*$, $\log {\rm SFR}$, and $z$.
 This effectively results in an uncertainty-deconvolved measurement of the SFR-stellar mass plane at a fixed redshift.
 We note that this only marginalizes over the uncertainties in free parameters in the \prospector-$\alpha$ physical model.
 It does not include more fundamental uncertainties (e.g., the IMF).

-Figure \ref{fig:nsamp_comparison} shows the effect of explicitly accounting for the uncertainties this way, highlighting both the shape of the posterior for an individual galaxy as a function of and the vertical profile in the SFR-M plane at several slices.
+Figure \ref{fig:nsamp_comparison} shows the effect of explicitly accounting for the uncertainties this way, highlighting both the shape of the posterior in mass-SFR space for an individual galaxy and the vertical profile in the SFR-M plane at several slices.
 The error deconvolution has the greatest effect where the uncertainties are highest, namely at low specific star formation rates.
 Broadly speaking, the width of the star-forming sequence is not very sensitive to the error resolution except for this high-mass regime.

 The subsequent analysis uses a fine sampling of the density field from the trained normalizing flow and derives the properties of the star-forming sequence from this sampled density field.
 We also smooth with a Gaussian kernel with $\delta z$ = 0.1 in redshift to account for the effects of sampling variance (cosmic variance) caused by to the finite areal coverage of the surveys.
 This is an imperfect solution; ideally, in future work it will be possible to train a normalizing flow which marginalizes over density fluctuations using an explicit model for cosmic sampling variance (e.g., \citealt{leja20}).